OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 Need an architectural diagram?
 The [SAML technical overview](http://www.oasis-open.org/committees/download.php/11511/sstc-saml-tech-overview-2.0-draft-03.pdf) contains the most complete diagrams.
 For the Web Browser SSO Profile with Redirect/POST bindings refer to the section 4.1.3.
 In fact, of all the SAML documentation, the technical overview is the most valuable from a high-level perspective.

-# First and Last Mile Considerations
+# Identity Provider and Service Provider Considerations

 The SAML protocol is rarely the vector of choice, though it's important to have cheatsheets to make sure that this is robust.
 The various endpoints are more targeted, so how the SAML token is generated and how it is consumed are both important in practice.

-## First Mile Considerations
+## Identity Provider (IdP) Considerations

 - Validate X.509 Certificate for algorithm compatibility, strength of encryption, export restrictions
 - Validate Strong Authentication options for generating the SAML token